maxmind/geoipupdate/doc/GeoIP.conf.md

 * `AccountID` - Your MaxMind account ID.
 This was formerly known as `UserId`.
 * `DatabaseDirectory` - The directory to store the database files.
-If this is not set, you must specify the directory using the `-d` command line argument.
+If not set, the default is `/usr/share/GeoIP` on Unix-like systems and `C:\ProgramData\GeoIP` on Windows.
+This can be overridden at run time by the `-d` command line argument.
 * `Host` - The host name of the server to use.
 The default is `updates.maxmind.com`.
 * `Proxy` - The proxy host name or IP address.
 You may optionally specify